salina-nakarmi/Recommendo/README.md

 #### 5. Recommendation Function:
- A function recommend_books(title) was created to return the top n most similar books  based on cosine similarity scores.
+ A function recommend_books(title) was created to return the top n(5 in our case) most similar books  based on cosine similarity scores.